Galaxy Z Flip vs. Motorola Razr: How Samsung's foldable phone compares to the Moto

 Flipping both phones open and closed is a blast.
 The Z Flip is easier to get leverage and flick open one-handed while the Razr has a more controlled open and close.
 As far as slamming the phone shut, the Z Flip's looser hinge offers a more satisfying "zwap" sound.

 Both phones have an external display.
 The Z Flip has a 1.1-inch wide, pill-shaped screen on the outside that lets you answer phone calls, interact with notifications and take selfies as well as display the time, date and battery status.
-I should note, that both phones accumulate smudges quite a bit, but the Galaxy Z Flip is on another smudge level.
+I should note that both phones accumulate smudges quite a bit, but the Galaxy Z Flip is on a whole other smudge level.

 The Razr's exterior 2.7-inch Quick View display works in two ways.
 When the phone is locked, it becomes a Peek Display and lets you view notifications.
 When you unlock the screen, you get additional access to a mini control panel (brightness, flashlight, Wi-Fi, Bluetooth and selfies) and you can interact with notifications.
 Tap and hold an icon for a quick peek at messages and notifications.
 It's wonderfully discreet.

 For more on how these two phones differ, check out our spec chart below.
-And for more information on the other devices Samsung unveiled today, read everything the company announced at Unpacked.
+And for more information on the other devices Samsung unveiled this week, read everything the company announced at Unpacked.

 Samsung Galaxy Z Flip specs compared to Motorola Razr